davidohana/kofiko-kotlin/README.md

 * Lightweight, simple and minimal boilerplate *configuration library* for Kotlin.
 * Supported formats: `.json`, `.ini`, `.properties`, `.env`
-* Layered (cascading) and extensible design allows overriding the configuration from environment variables, command-line arguments, Java system properties (`-D`), Java Maps in any precedence order you like.
+* Layered (cascading) and extensible design allows overriding the configuration from environment variables, command-line arguments, JVM system properties (`-D`), Java Maps in any precedence order you like.
 * Only 3rd-party dependency required is [`com.fasterxml.jackson.core`](https://github.com/FasterXML/jackson).